Do you want to how to roast vegetables without oil so that they’re still scrumptious? Just as scrumptious as the ones you’ve always eaten in fact.

 Intro to How to Roast Vegetables Without Oil

-They’ll taste slightly different to oil roasted vegetables, and that’s just something you’ll need to accept as a given.
-The secret is, there’s nothing better about traditional roast vegetables.
+Zero oil roasted vegetables will taste slightly different to oil roasted vegetables, and that’s just something you’ll need to accept as a given.
+But the secret is, there’s nothing better about traditional roast vegetables.

 It’s all a matter of habit.

 And the biggest change will be if you’re a fan of roast potatoes.
 Those are possibly the only vegetable which I don’t find very tasty when roasted without oil.
 But then again, I don’t really eat a lot of potatoes now, so maybe that’s why.

 Once you adapt to the new flavours, you’ll be looking forward to oil free roasted vegetables just as much, or more, than you used to before.